ejaxon/ejaxon.github.io/CurrentBookNotes.md

 Loom of Democracy chapter

 Most interesting bit here is the idea that founders set up a system where we can never shut any question down forever. p.
 74, plus "debate sustained over time ..." on p.
-81
+81 (Note: echoed in Ian Shapiro's chapter at end of Dahl's On Democracy).

 In "Life in the company of strangers" chapter:
 - I don't like his coopting of "political" to mean only the corridors of power vs "public".
 It makes the political evil and hopeless, which doesn't need to be true.